Rentateam/rtmvvm/README.md

 ## How to use

 - Use swift files as boilerplate for view model subscribers
-- Install [Generamba](https://github.com/rambler-digital-solutions/Generamba) and generate modules by  generate_module.sh script
+- Optional.
+Install [Generamba](https://github.com/rambler-digital-solutions/Generamba), visit https://bitbucket.org/rentateam/rtmvvm-generamba-templates and generate modules by
+generate_module.sh script